hesther/reactiondatabase/README.md

 reactiondatabase
 ==============================

 A database of reaction properties containing the atom-mapped reaction SMILES and the target properties.
-This repository belongs to the manuscript[Machine learning of reaction properties via learned representations of the condensed graph of reaction](), a detailed description of the datasets and their respective preprocessing is available in the article.
+This repository belongs to the manuscript [Machine learning of reaction properties via learned representations of the condensed graph of reaction](https://chemrxiv.org/engage/chemrxiv/article-details/6112ac487117507542e68bef), a detailed description of the datasets and their respective preprocessing is available in the article.

 ### Reaction database

 All reactions can be found in the `data` folder as CSV files.

-Activation energies E2/S_N2 reactions
+Activation energies E2/S<sub>N</sub>2 reactions
 -------------------------------------
 Data extracted from [DOI:10.1088/2632-2153/aba822](https://doi.org/10.1088/2632-2153/aba822), CCSD level of theory.
 Atom-mapped manually.